Gym staff member injured by angry weightlifter

-Posted in: Criminal Injury and Assault Public Liability Workplace Injuries
+Posted in: Criminal Injury and Assault Public Place Accidents Workplace Injuries

 A member of staff at Nuffield Health gym was injured on the leg after a man threw down his dumbbell when closing time was announced.
 Lee Maxwell had been doing bicep curls when staff-member Donald Brown announced to the gym that it was due to close.
 Mr Maxwell was holding a 60kg dumbbell before throwing it down in anger, hitting Mr Brown on the shin and causing him serious injury.

 The case was taken to Somerset Magistrates Court where Mr Maxwell defended his case, arguing that he did not intent to hit Mr Brown, claiming that he did not realise how close he was to him.
 46-year-old Mr Maxwell, however, soon pleaded guilty to assaulting the worker on the 2nd of February.